maggiben/rocko_decoy/website/content/learn/how-to-borrow-from-a-defi-protocol/index.md

 The first step in borrowing from a DeFi protocol is selecting the right platform.
 DeFi is a rapidly evolving space with numerous protocols to choose from.

 Each DeFi protocol has its own features, interest rates, and flavours (okay, not really flavours, but you get the idea).
 Research them, read reviews, and find the one that suits your crypto cravings.

-When evaluating protocols, consider factors such as
+When evaluating DeFi protocols, consider factors such as

 -   The supported collateral assets and assets you can borrow